 When making amends:

 Be Genuine: Approach the situation with sincerity.
-A heartfelt apology can go a long way in fix relationships.
+A heartfelt apology can go a long way in fixing relationships.

 Listen: If the other person is willing to share their feelings, listen actively.
 This can help you understand the impact of your actions and facilitate healing for both parties.